j-froehlich/wp_wk/wp-content/plugins/download-manager/readme.txt

 11. Order Details ( Admin )
 12. Invoice
 13. Video Player
+14. Shortcode Generator
+15. Quick Add Panel

 == Changelog ==

+= 2.9.70 =
+* Updated add-on manager
+* Added new fields ( author_name, author_pic ) for all downloads table
+* Fixed issue with master key reset

+= 2.9.69 =
+* Fixed the issue with reCaptcha lock

+= 2.9.68 =
+* Fixed the issue with autoloader

+= 2.9.67 =
+* Fixed the warning "Illegal string offset..." with class.DownloadStats.php
+* Improved the default page template

+= 2.9.66 =
+* Fixed the issue with stats class

+= 2.9.65 =
+* Added new file type icons
+* Fixed the issue with download popup
+* Fixed the issue with autoload class
+* Fixed deprecated function issue in widget.php

+= 2.9.64 =
+* Added missing media streaming class on last update

+= 2.9.63 =
+* Fixed download popup display issue in mobile devices
+* Fixed an issue with video streaming
+* Added missing translations in login form template
+* Fixed missing columns data issue with all downloads table

+= 2.9.62 =
+* Auto-clear file size field after uploading new file or deleting current file
+* Added new parameter with all downloads shortcode to customize columns
+* Improved lock option display
+* Fixed issue with multiple reCaptcha on same page

 = 2.9.61 =
 * Fixed a minor security issue with add-on installation